solvedbiscuit71/autondance-demo-server/README.md

 ## Setup env variables

-Create a new file `.env` in the root of the project and add the host and port
+Create a new file `.env` in the root of the project and add the host and port. `<...>` indicate a placeholder
 ```
 API_HOST=<ip>
 API_PORT=<port-number>